Followers

 "...a tribute to the political achievements of the man who represented his State in the national legislature through the administration of seven presidents.
 As the procession reached Baltimore Street and turned east along the waterfront, the ships in the Patapsco lowered their colors to half-mast for the merchant whose ships had known the ports of the world from Europe to China.
 And as the throng of citizens watched the hearse with its military escort ascend Hampstead Hill, the guns of Fort McHenry boomed a final salute..."

 Samuel Smith's life was noteworthy and well-lived by any measure.
 The former Captain of the Maryland 400 became one of the most popular and accomplished men of his time, although sadly, he enjoys little fame today.
-First Patriot Samuel Smith is buried at the Old Western Burying Ground, the intersection of Fayette and Greene Streets, Baltimore, Maryland.
+First Patriot Samuel Smith is buried at the Old Western Burying Ground, at the intersection of Fayette and Greene Streets, Baltimore, Maryland.

 Samuel Smith Burial Site